wooorm/starry-night/readme.md

 ### `createStarryNight(grammars[, options])`

-Create a `StarryNight` that can highlight things based on the given `grammars`.
+Create a `StarryNight` that can highlight things with the given `grammars`.
-This is async to facilitate async loading and registering, which is currently only used for WASM.
+This is async to allow async loading and registering, which is currently only used for WASM.

 ###### Parameters

 *   `grammars` (`Array<Grammar>`)
     — grammars to support
-*   `options` (`Options`, default: `{}`)
+*   `options` (`Options`, optional)
-    — configuration (optional)
+    — configuration

 ###### Returns

-Promise that resolves to an instance which highlights based on the bound grammars (`Promise<StarryNight>`).
+Promise that resolves to an instance which highlights with the bound grammars (`Promise<StarryNight>`).

 ### `starryNight.flagToScope(flag)`

-Get the grammar scope (such as `text.md`) associated with a grammar name (such as `markdown` or `pandoc`) or grammar extension (such as `.mdwn` or `.rmd`).
+Get the grammar scope (such as `text.md`) associated with a grammar name (such as `markdown`) or grammar extension (such as `.mdwn`).

-This function is designed to accept the first word (when splitting on spaces and tabs) that is used after the opening of a fenced code block:
+This function uses the first word (when splitting on spaces and tabs) that is used after the opening of a fenced code block:

 ````markdown
 ```js